What are the agencies' respective roles?

 - Yes, established district communications contacts continue to be a point of contact for local queries.

-- There may be some system-level queries that sit more broadly with Te Whatu Ora and these will be referred on to the national office by the district contacts.
+- There may be some system-level queries that sit more broadly with Te Whatu Ora and district media contacts will refer these to national office.

-Te Whatu Ora acknowledges that under the Official Information Act 1982, information shall be made available on request unless there is a good reason for withholding it.
-Full information is available on our OIA Requests information page.
+Under the Official Information Act 1982, our information is available on request unless there is a good reason for withholding it.
+Information on how to make a request is on our OIA Requests page.